weisJ/google-drive-upload/README.md

-# Action to upload files to Google Drive
+# Action to upload folders to Google Drive

 > [!NOTE]
 > This action only works with a [Google Service Account](https://cloud.google.com/iam/docs/service-account-overview).

-This is a github action to upload a complete folder with its sub-folders (folder-tree) to Google Drive.
+This is a github action to upload a complete folder including its sub-folders (folder-tree) to Google Drive.
 Existing files will be overwritten.

 ## Inputs